PaulChoi06/Space_Invasion/README.md

   In every level you will have points.
 If you get a certain amount of points in a level, you move on.
   You will need more points to move on after each level.

-  List of meteors that adjusts the amount meteor images are on teh screen.
+  The amount of meteors on the screen is adjusted by a simple array that pops and appends values that represent the meteors.